 A redoubtable co-playing and superiority to technical problems of the duo Kai Ratassepp and Mati Mikalai was a discovery by itself.
 Leelo Kõlar: Mikalai is clearly in a leading position in the ensemble.
 He was heard to give more interesting coloring solutions and it was flowing of stronger inner ammunition from him – despite of external simplicity and freedom.

 Ines Rannap.
 Age Juurikas Gathered Four Prizes at Con Brio. - Sirp, December 11, 1998

 Fine taste and some kind of pleasant delicate attitude came forward in piano duo Kai Ratassepp & Mati Mikalai performance because the program included nifty stock in trades of virtuous ensemble playing: arrangement of Waltz by Ravel and Reminis-census de Don Juan by Mozart-Liszt.

 Evi Arujärv.
 Con Brio – Without Silk Stockings and Amplification. - Postimees, December 9, 1998

 The piano duo Kai Ratassepp & Mati Mikalai – both of them is excellent pianists.
-It is a duo where is also much homogeneous.
+It is a duo that is also much more homogeneous.
 In our earlier duos (Anna Klas & Bruno Lukk; Nata-Ly Sakkos & Toivo Peäske) we have enjoyed the differences and the rich entirety that is formed together.
 Those kinds of ensembles usually always go right.
-But the duo Ratassepp & Mikalai is vaguely vigorous in sense that they also can be synchronous in their very sudden thinking.
+But the duo Ratassepp & Mikalai is vaguely vigorous in the sense that they also can be synchronous in their very sudden thinking.
 In other words: splendid ensemble.

 Tiina Õun.
 A Piece af the World to Our Home – Valdur Roots about the Festival Piano 2000. - Teater.
 Muusika.
 Kino, January 2001